open-pioneer/trails-starter/docs/tutorials/HowToUseProperties.md

 `resolveConfig` is the most powerful way to define properties or other configuration options.
 Since it supports promises you can also use it to load properties from other data sources, such as a rest service (possibly even dependant on the current user session via cookies).
-It should not be overused: a long running `resolveConfig` call will block the start of your application.
+It should not be overused: a long-running `resolveConfig` call will block the start of your application.

 ## Further reading